-Tailor Your Approach
+Tailor Your Approach to Frustration Tolerance Activities

 All kids are different, and no two will have the exact same triggers of frustration.
-A few common triggers include: transitions, feeling misunderstood, and unexpected or new situations.
+A few common triggers for frustration include: transitions, feeling misunderstood, and unexpected or new situations.
 And don’t overlook the two big ones—being hungry or tired.

 Model a Constructive Response

 Actions speak louder than words.
 Remember that a frustrated kid will model how you as a parent cope with frustration.
 “They learn everything from us, especially in regards to dealing with big feelings.
-If you shout, they’ll learn shout.
+If you shout, they’ll learn to shout.
 If you slam doors, they’ll learn to slam doors.
 How you manage your own frustration has a direct correlation to how successful our children will be in managing their own.
 They’re little sponges—they pick up everything.”
 If you try your best to remain calm and look for solutions, your children will likely follow suit, too.
 What about how we react to their frustration?
 Heidi is fond of the phrase “connect before you correct.”
 “Children have to feel validated and understood before they can learn.
 Often we attempt to solve a problem before establishing that connection.”

 Validate Big Feelings

 Let’s say your child is learning to draw and he’s frustrated because he can’t draw the castle he envisions in his mind.
-A way to validate the feeling would be to say something like, “Looks like your drawing is not coming out the way you see it in your mind.
+A way to validate the feelings of your frustrated kid would be to say something like, “Looks like your drawing is not coming out the way you see it in your mind.
 This must be important to you.
 Did I get that right?”
 You don’t have to go overboard; authenticity is key here.
 The goal is to align yourself in your child’s world.
 When your child is overwhelmed, he’ll appreciate that you “get it” and that you’re on his side.

 Build From Your Child’s Strengths

 It can be tempting to step in and try to solve your child’s problems when frustrations arise.
 But long-term, says Heidi, that doesn’t do your child any favors.
 Like adults, children like to feel competent and capable, and it’s your job as a parent to coach them along.
 It’s also not the time for lessons like “practice makes perfect.”
 When overwhelmed with frustration, your child is not likely in the frame of mind to be receptive to lessons.
 What can be helpful instead is to leave space for problem-solving.
 Offer help thinking a problem through knowing that sometimes the most effective act is a simple comforting hug to reset the nervous system.

 Building Resilience Into Adulthood

 While all children (and us adults!) experience frustration from time to time, if your child is really struggling, it might be time to seek additional support.
 “Red flags go up for me when a child is losing the ability to cope with everyday life.
-If a child is breaking down everyday over minor things or if parents are altering their lives significantly to work around the child—those are signs to look out for and something we at Parents Place can help with.”
+If a child is breaking down every day over minor things or if parents are altering their lives significantly to work around the child—those are signs to look out for and something we at Parents Place can help with.”
 “We want our children to be able to practice now when they’re young.
 Bouncing back from disappointment is an important skill as challenges get more complex as they grow,” says Heidi.
 “If they can cope now with small scenarios as well as bigger frustrations during the pandemic, then they’re on the path to building resilience into adulthood.”